 How long does it take for psychological therapy & psychoanalysis to work?
 When will I start to feel better?

-Most people begin to feel better very soon, even after the first few sessions.
-Talking and being understood does help.
-Plus, the very fact that you’ve decided to get help is a big step – and that’s always quite relieving.
+Most people feel better very soon, even after the first few sessions.
+Talking, and being understood, helps.
+Plus, the fact that you’ve decided to get help is a big step – and that’s always quite relieving.

 My suggestion is to meet with me by Zoom for several initial consultations so that you can see if you feel we’re a good fit.
-We can discuss your concerns about the process and the time in our first few meetings.
+We can discuss your concerns in our first few meetings.

 I know that uncertainty can make anyone anxious.
 But I find that once therapy is underway and a relationship between us is developing, it’s much easier to settle in and allow the process to do its work.
 Talking to me about your feelings and concerns as we go along – about anything – including any impatience you feel, is welcome, necessary, and a key part of any successful therapy.